 10. RAPUNZEL – NAME A BOOK THAT FEATURES AN ARTIST

 That was an easy one.
 I’ll Give You the Sun by Jandy Nelson features not only one, but many artists!
 I would even go as far as calling the author an artist herself because the prose was so different and… artistic!
 The story revolves around art.
 It’s about coming at terms with who you are and self-discovery, and using art as a medium to do it.
 Noah and Jude are both artists, though they are different kinds, and seeing the world through their eyes was truly an amazing experience.
 If you read my Favorite Books of 2015 post, you know just how much I loved this book.

 11. MERIDA – NAME A BOOK THAT FEATURES A MOTHER-DAUGHTER RELATIONSHIP

 Weirdly enough, I had a hard time coming up with a book for this one.
 I had to skim through my read shelf to find something suitable.
 But, in the end, I went with The Raven Boys by Maggie Stiefvater.
-I don’t know why it took me so long to figure it out, because it’s one of the rare books in YA that actually features a parent – and doesn’t just toss it aside!
+I don’t know why it took me so long to figure it out because it’s one of the rare books in YA that actually features a parent – and doesn’t just toss it aside!
 While Maura and Blue’s relationship is not the center point of this series, it has an important part of the story.
-Not only does it influence the outcome, but it’s also crucial to Blue’s (one of main characters) development.
+Not only does it influence the outcome, but it’s also crucial to Blue’s (one of the main characters) development.